-D. Batch and Continuous Digesters
+Batch And Continuous Digesters

-The pulp digesting (cooking) process uses either/or batch [15] or continuous digesters.
+The pulp digesting (cooking) process uses either/or batch or continuous digesters.
 Either way, the principle is the same; the wood chips and the cooking chemicals are added to the digester and under pressure and at an elevated temperature from the steam addition, the wood chips are cooked (really "exploded") for sixty to ninety minutes.
 The pulp stock slurry exits the digester at a consistency of 6% and the resulting pulp fibers are close to the state they need to be in to make the paper.
-The optimization here can involve energy savings by increasing throughput and scheduling the batches so that steam consumption is leveled so that spikes cause fluctuations in the boiler demand.
-Also, online freeness (a measure of the cooking completeness) analyzers can close the control loop to more accurately determine when the cook is complete.

-Fig. 11 - Digester Process [21]
+Figure 11- Continuous Digester Process [25]